bracesoftware/DETUtils-Old/d_visual.md

 - Usage is really simple. *d_visual.inc* provides very few functions whose can be used for roleplay purposes!

-**NOTE**: These libraries require *streamer*.

 ## API ( programming interface )

-### CreateDroppedGun
+### CreateDroppedWeapon

-- This function creates the gun object which can be picked up either destroyed by player.
+- This function creates the weapon object which can be either picked up or destroyed by the player.

 Example: